giefortunaQA/IMS_Project/README.md

 Before doing anything, make sure you have the right version of Java by running in your command line:
     java -version

-Open your command prompt and change your directory to the local git repository:
+Then, change your directory to your local git repository and in the target directory:
     cd ..\20DecSDET2-IMS-Starter\target

 To execute the .jar file, run: java -jar ims-0.0.1-jar-with-dependencies.jar

+Alternaltively, this package can be opened with Eclipse.

 ## Built With